harrisonlab/alternaria/pathogen/orthology/Aten_Aarb_Agai_12_isolates.md

 ```

 ```
-The number of orthogroups unique to A. arborescens are:
+The number of orthogroups unique to A.arborescens are:
-41
+141
 The following number genes from isolate 675 are contained in these orthogorups:
-45
+146
 The following number genes from isolate 97.0013 are contained in these orthogorups:
-45
+150
 The following number genes from isolate 97.0016 are contained in these orthogorups:
-44
+145
 ```

 #### 6.1.c ) Orthologroups only containing A. gaisen genes were extracted: